overscopestudio/overscopestudio.github.io/index.md

 ### Unique Selling Points

--Jazz Odyssey is a one-of-a-kind fusion of rhythm games and boss-rush games.
+- Jazz Odyssey is a one-of-a-kind fusion of rhythm games and boss-rush games.

--An audacious attempt to combine rhythm games with music of the jazz genre.
+- An audacious attempt to combine rhythm games with music of the jazz genre.

--A cel-shaded, cartoony escapade of goofy aliens powered up by magic, jazz instruments and magical jazz instruments!
+- A cel-shaded, cartoony escapade of goofy aliens powered up by magic, jazz instruments and magical jazz instruments!

 ### How To Play